dojo/dojo.io/site/source/tutorials/1020_registries/index.md

 The `registry` is designed to mirror the behavior and API of custom elements wherever possible.
 One neat feature is that a registry item can be used before it is defined, and once defined, widgets that use the `registry` will automatically re-render!
 {% endaside %}

 Now we need to add the `registry` definition for `WorkerBack.ts` to lazily load when the worker is clicked.
-Instead of adding a concrete widget class, we add a function that, when called, requires and returns the concrete widget.
+Instead of adding a concrete widget class, we add a function that, when called, dynamically imports the widget and returns the a promise that returns the widget.
 This function will not be called until the first time the application tries to use the widget label as part of the usual `render` cycle.
 Initially, before the widget has loaded, nothing will be rendered.
 Once it has loaded, any widgets that use the lazy widget will automatically re-render.

+There are two ways to register a widget in a registry, the first is to define the item in the global registry as demonstrated in the `main.ts` file.
+This method makes the widget available to the entire application, if the widget is only needed by a single widget then the registry item can be defined using the `@registry` decorator from `@dojo/widget-core/decorators/registry`.

-{% task 'Import `load` from `@dojo/core/load` in `main.ts`' %}
+{% task 'Add the import for the `@registry` decorator `Worker.ts`' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:1 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:3 %}

-{% task 'Import the `Require` interface and define the type of `require`' %}
+{% task 'Add the registry item using the `@registry` decorator in `WorkerBack.ts`' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:13-15 %}

-The default type of `require` needed to be overridden, with the type of require that we know will be available at runtime.

-{% task 'Now define a function that lazily loads `WorkerBack.ts` in the registry' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:26-28 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:20-23 %}

 Now that the `WorkerBack` widget is defined to load lazily, running the application with the browser developer tools open should show that the `WorkerBack.js` file is only loaded when a worker card is clicked on for the first time: